-Your body communicates with your brain and other parts of your body by way of hormones.
+Your body communicates with your brain and other parts of your body using hormones.
 Hormones are messengers that tell your body what to do and when to do it.
-When you ovulate, a sequence of hormonal events take place that tell your body it is time to ovulate.
+When you ovulate, a sequence of hormonal events take place that tell your body it is time.
 Scientists know which hormones are involved in ovulation and have designed tests to detect for the hormone messengers that are released right before ovulation.
 By using these tests (ovulation prediction kits or fertility monitors) you can have a good idea of when ovulation will most likely take place.

 Low estrogen and progesterone levels tell your body that it is time to start a new menstrual cycle.
-Your body knows that eggs won’t survive in the old uterine lining so when it gets the message that it is time to start a new menstrual cycle, it starts shedding your uterine lining to make way for a fresh, thick nutrient rich lining – just right for a mature egg to thrive in.
-At the same time as your uterine lining is being shed, your body is producing hormones to get the ball rolling and start maturing some eggs.
+Your body knows that eggs won’t survive in the old uterine lining, so when it gets the message that it is time to start a new menstrual cycle, it starts shedding your uterine lining to make way for a fresh, thick nutrient-rich lining – just right for a mature egg to thrive in.
+At the same time as your uterine lining is shedding, your body is producing hormones to get the ball rolling and start maturing some eggs.
 You need mature eggs to fuel up your estrogen tank.